TabrizAdmin/jalali/README.md

 This Package helps developers to easily work with Jalali (Shamsi or Iranian) dates in Laravel 4 applications, based on Jalali (Shamsi) DateTime class.
 This Package is based on a Laravel 3 bundle [sallar/laravel-jdate](https://github.com/sallar/laravel-jdate) by [Sallar Kaboli](http://sallar.me).

+** Updated for use in Laravel 8 by Hamed Ahadi

 <a name="installation"></a>
 ## Installation